ben-rosenberg/rootsthatruin-reascripts/SlipEditHelper/README.md

 ### Setting the transient detection sensitivity

 This tool makes use of Reaper's built-in transient detection algorithm.
-To adjust the transient detection settings, click the Edit tab followed by Transient Detection Settings.
-Adjust this so that Reaper detects most or all of the item's transients without detecting non-hits.
-This may need to be adjusted frequently for very dynamic parts.
+To adjust the transient detection threshold, click the Edit tab then Transient Detection Settings.
+Adjust the threshold so that Reaper detects most or all of the item's transients without detecting non-hits.
+Reaper provides a visual reference when changing the transient detection threshold, and the threshold can also be tested using the tab-to-transient feature by highlighting the item you want to edit and pressing the Tab key.
+Confirm that Reaper is detecting transients accurately.
+The threshold may need to be adjusted frequently for very dynamic parts.

 ### Editing